Identity area

 Biographical history

-Laurie Hergenhan was appointed Reader in the Department of English at the University of Queensland in 1971.
+Laurence (Laurie) Thomas Hergenhan was born on 15 March 1931 in Bega, New South Wales.
+He was educated at the University of Sydney, where he completed a Bachelor of Arts and Master of Arts, as well as the Birkbeck College, London, where he completed a PhD.
+Upon his return to Australia in 1960, he took up a lectureship at the University of Tasmania.
+Hergenhan was appointed Reader in the Department of English at the University of Queensland in 1971.
 He made a major contribution in the research and teaching of Australian literature.
-He was founding Director of the Australian Studies Centre, University of Queensland, 1979-1982; foundation editor of Australian Literary Studies; and has written widely on Australian literature.
+He was founding Director of the Australian Studies Centre at the University of Queensland (1979-1982), founding editor of Australian literary studies, and has written widely on Australian literature.
 In 1992 he received the A.A.
 Phillips Award for his contribution to the study of Australian literature; in 1993 he became a Fellow of the Australian Academy of the Humanities; in 1994 he became an Officer of the Order of Australia; in 1995 he was made an Emeritus Professor.
 He retired from the University of Queensland in 1993.
 He died on 21 July 2019.

 Name of creator